StefanBratanov/jvm-openai/README.md

 | [Models](https://platform.openai.com/docs/api-reference/models)           |   ✔️   |
 | [Moderations](https://platform.openai.com/docs/api-reference/moderations) |        |

-There are no plans to support the Beta APIs
+There are no plans to support the Beta APIs.